sandraabu/Forest-Health/README.md

 After initial exploratory data analysis, I calculated some fields such as:
   1. Age.
-  2. Local crown density mean for each tree specie.
+  2. Local crown density mean for each tree species.
   3. Crown mean class - binary class.
   4. Longitude and Latitude using grid reference column and geopandas.
   5. Location address using reverse coding and geopy.